Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Reddening and source contamination

-Since this initial correction only accounts for foreground extinction and the Schlegel et al. maps lack the resolution to capture small-scale variations, we implemented a second, more refined procedure based on the colour of RGB stars.
+Since this initial correction only accounts for foreground extinction and the \citet{schlegel98} maps lack the resolution to capture small-scale variations, we implemented a second, more refined procedure based on the colour of RGB stars.
 Before this second step, foreground contaminants were removed from the catalogue by applying cuts in a colour-colour diagram as described in Sect.~\ref{sc:mw} and Appendix~\ref{sc:mw_appendix}, using foreground reddening-corrected magnitudes to achieve a cleaner separation between IC\,10 and Galactic stars.

 The cleaned \HE versus \IH CMD in Fig.~\ref{fig:ebv_rgb}a, with magnitudes not corrected for extinction, shows a significant colour spread of $\Delta(I_\sfont{E}-H_\sfont{E})\sim1.4$.
 Although age and metallicity play a role, differential reddening is the main cause.
-In fact, the $E(B-V)$ variations shown in Fig.~$\ref{fig:ebv}$ translate into variations in $E(I_\sfont{E}-H_\sfont{E})$ of $\sim$\,1\,mag or more, which exceed, for instance, the $\sim$\,0.5\,mag shift in colour at the RGB tip predicted by stellar models \citep{Bressan2012, Marigo2017} when assuming a spread in metallicity from $[M/H]=-1.4$ to the present-day value of about $-0.4$ derived in \ion{H}{ii} regions by \cite{Magrini2009}.
+In fact, the $E(B-V)$ variations shown in Fig.~$\ref{fig:ebv}$ translate into variations in $E(I_\sfont{E}-H_\sfont{E})$ of $\sim$\,1\,mag or more.
+This exceeds, for instance, the $\sim$\,0.5\,mag shift in colour at the RGB tip predicted by stellar models \citep{Bressan2012, Marigo2017} when assuming a spread in metallicity from ${[\rm M/H]=-1.4}$ to the present-day value of about $-0.4$ derived in \ion{H}{ii} regions by \cite{Magrini2009}.

-We selected RGB stars within the polygon outlined in Fig.~\ref{fig:ebv_rgb}a and inferred a `reference' RGB line (yellow curve) from a sub-sample in a relatively low extinction region, with a median value from the Schlegel's maps of $E(B-V)\sim0.65$ (dashed ellipse in Fig.~\ref{fig:ebv_rgb}b).
-The reference RGB line presents some wiggles, likely due to residual foreground MW stars not removed by our selections.
-Starting from the reference RGB line, we generated a grid of RGB lines for extinctions in the range of $0<E(B-V)<1.6$, in steps of $\Delta\,E(B-V)=0.01$, adopting the $A_\lambda/A_V$ values reported before in this section.
+We selected RGB stars within the polygon outlined in Fig.~\ref{fig:ebv_rgb}a and inferred a `reference' RGB line (yellow curve) from a sub-sample in a relatively low extinction region, with a median value from the Schlegel maps of $E(B-V)\sim0.65$ (dashed ellipse in Fig.~\ref{fig:ebv_rgb}b).
+The reference RGB line presents some wiggles, likely due to residual foreground MW stars that had not been fully removed by our selections.
+Starting from the reference RGB line, we generated a grid of RGB lines for extinctions in the range of $0<E(B-V)<1.6$, in steps of $\Delta\,E(B-V)=0.01$, adopting the $A_\lambda/A_V$ values reported above.